 - Employees are 157% more likely to believe the team leader understands what their working life looks like and consists of.

 Humbol helps companies organize regular, guided one-on-one discussions planned together with the employee to make them meaningful.
-Contact us or book a remote demo to learn more about how Humbol can help you as a leader, member of top management or as a HR professional.
+Contact us or book a remote demo to learn more about how Humbol can help you as a leader, member of top management, or HR professional.

 This blog post and the figures it contains are a summary of a study by the O.C.
 Tanner Institute.